robotraconteur/robotraconteur/docs/python/source/tutorial/ServiceDefinition.rst

    |
    | Structures are collections of value types; structures can contain
      primitives, other structures, maps, or multidimensional arrays.
-     Example "experimental.create2" shows the
+     Example "experimental.create3" shows the
-     definition of the structure ``SensorPacket``.
+     definition of the structure ``CreateState``.
 A structure is started with the keyword ``struct`` followed by the structure name.
      It is ended with the ``end`` keyword.
 The entries in the structure are defined with the keyword ``field`` followed by the type, and